Welcome Letter

 Materiality

-Cleveland Clinic conducted a materiality update in 2021 to ensure the topics in our report reflected our most current and significant ESG impacts, risks and opportunities.
+Cleveland Clinic conducted a thorough materiality assessment in calendar year 2021 to ensure the topics in our report reflected our most current and significant social, economic and environmental impacts.
 Conducting our materiality update in 2021—the year of our centennial—provided a unique opportunity to ask our stakeholders to reflect upon Cleveland Clinic’s legacy and solicit feedback on how we shape our future.
+For this report, which covers calendar year 2022 progress, we reviewed findings from the 2021 assessment with our Executive Steering Committee and made revisions to align with stakeholder feedback, changes in our organization’s priorities, and material updates on social, economic, governance and environmental issues.

 Material topic identification